soerenuhrbach/vscode-deepl/README.md

 This extension contributes the following settings:

 * `deepl.apiKey`: The key is used to authenticate with the DeepL API.
 [See offical documentation](https://www.deepl.com/docs-api/accessing-the-api/authentication/)
-* `deepl.usePro`: Whether to use the DeepL Pro API - check this option if you use the paid plan.

 For this extension to work, the above settings must be made.